What is malaria?

 Be aware that you are still at risk for malaria even with the use of protection.

 To avoid mosquito bites, the CDC recommends the following:

-Travelers who become ill with a fever during or after travel in a malaria risk area should seek prompt medical attention and should inform their doctors of their recent travel history.
-Neither the traveler nor the doctor should assume that the traveler has the flu or some other disease without completing a laboratory test to determine if the symptoms are caused by malaria.
+If you become ill with a fever during or after travel in a malaria risk area, seek prompt medical attention and tell your health care providers of your recent travel.
+Don’t assume you have the flu or some other disease without completing a lab test to determine if the symptoms are caused by malaria.

 - Malaria is a disease caused by a Plasmodium species parasite that is transmitted to humans by the bite of an infected Anopheles mosquito.